TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 1/Galatians 1.16.md

 ---

-to reveal his Son in me, that I might preach him among the Gentiles; straightway I conferred not with flesh and blood:
+to reveal his Son in me, that I might preach him among the Gentiles, I didn't immediately confer with flesh and blood,